unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 Note the $Y$-price of a unit of $X$ obeys an inverse square law w.r.t to the supply of $X$: price decays quadratically as supply grows.
 This super-linear decay also exhibits diminishing marginal utility.

 Prices are not encoded by the AMM equation, but rather discovered by the market.
 The equation merely constrains the supplies to satisfy diminishing marginal utility, which is necessary for price discovery.
-(Play around with a constant-sum equation and see how the resulting market is severely misbehaved.)
+(Play around with a constant-sum equation and see how the resulting market is severely misbehaved.
+Hint: the exchange ratio must be 1:1, so no diminishing marginal utility and therefore no price discovery and the pool is easy to drain.)

 ## Depth analysis